-Ala Kul also called Ala Köl is a lovely altitude glacial lake in Kyrgyzstan.
-It is situated at an altitude of 3,560 metres between the Karakol and Altyn Arashan valleys, in the Terskey Alatau mountain range.
-This natural lake is a highly sought-after attraction for hike lovers who come to explore the region.
+Ala Kul Lake, also called Ala Köl, is a lovely glacial mountain lake in Kyrgyzstan.
+It is located at an altitude of 3560 m (11,680 ft) between the Karakol and Altyn Arashan valleys, in the Terskey Alatoo mountain range.
+This natural lake is a place regularly sought-after by hikers who come to explore the region.

-The beauty of the lake is all the same deserved.
-Perched at 3560 meters of altitude, the access to the lake is done by a long ascent which can present some difficulties in particular once passed the Kurgar Tor.
-Nevertheless, on your way, you will have the opportunity to meet some wild animals, herds of yaks or sheep and some yurts camps, also families who will invite you to drink tea, enough to make small appreciable breaks.
-From the Ala Kul Pass, you will enjoy a breathtaking view of the peaks of Karakol, Djiguit and Oguz Bashi peaks.
-The unspoiled surrounding nature will leave you speechless and meditative while your mind runs free.
+Nevertheless, it takes some efforts to reach this charming lake.
+Perched at 3560 m of altitude, Ala Kol can only be accessed by a long ascent which presents some difficulties.
+The picturesque hike offers the opportunity to meet some wild animals, herds of yaks or sheep and cross some shepherd’s yurts.
+From the Ala Kul Pass, you will have a breathtaking view of the Karakol, Djiguit and Oguz Bashi peaks.
+The unspoiled nature that surrounds the lake you will leave you speechless and give you the opportunity to meditate and relax.

 How to get there?

 Ala Kul lake can be reached from the Karakol base camp in the valley.
 The path is well traced and will be easy to find.